open-mmlab/mmselfsup/docs/GETTING_STARTED.md

 - `WEIGHT_FILE`: The extracted backbone weights extracted aforementioned.
 - Optional arguments: The same as aforementioned.

-Working directories: The same as in `ImageNet / Places205 Linear Classification`.
+Working directories: The same as in "ImageNet / Places205 Linear Classification".

 ### VOC07+12 / COCO17 Object Detection